 [10] The Respondent provided a 770 page disclosure document that was entered into the hearing as "Exhibit R1".
-In addition, the Respondent requested that all evidence and argument provided on this issue from File #72691 be brought forward to this hearing.
-The Respondent, along with Exhibit R1 and Exhibit R1 from File #72691, provided the following evidence and argument with respect to this issue:
+The Respondent, along with Exhibit R1, provided the following evidence and argument with respect to this issue:

 [11] A 2013 downtown office net rental rate chart.
 The chart indicated that all office space of B class properties within the DT2 zone are assessed a net rental rate of \$19.00 per sf.
 This was contrasted to the 2012 downtown office net rental rate of \$14.00 per sf assessed in the prior year.